Learn about the lives and inspirations of our local artists

 Amanda’s paintings often feature beautiful natural settings, captured and interpreted in bright, bold colors, in places that have special meaning to her, like the fields surrounding her family’s farm in Ottsville, Pa.
 And, of course, the Phillips Mill itself, a setting she has drawn and painted often.

 The Phillips' Mill Community Association supports programming in the visual and performing arts, and hosts social and educational events.
 It is the broadest-ranging venue for artistic expression in Bucks County.

-Sign up to receive our monthly Grist newsletter and other updates from the Mill.
+Sign up to receive new and updates from the Mill.